-The Silo Ridge site (the "Site") is comprised of approximately 676 acres including 5.8± acres to be incorporated into the Site from the adjoining property owned of record by Harlem Valley Landfill Corp. by lot line adjustment, and approximately 682 acres including the 6.6+/- acre easement area on the Harlem Valley Landfill Corp. property.
+The Silo Ridge site (the "Site") is a total of approximately 684.9± acres, comprised of: (i) the 669.9± acre site of the former Silo Ridge Golf Course; (ii) 6.4± acres from the adjoining property owned of record by Harlem Valley Landfill Corp., to be made part of the Site by lot line adjustment; and (iii) an approximately 8.6± acre easement area on the Harlem Valley Landfill Corp. property, within which an access road, the golf maintenance facility, and the wastewater treatment plant for the Project will be located.
 The Site is located west of NYS Route 22 in the Town of Amenia in eastern Dutchess County, New York, approximately 25 miles east of Poughkeepsie, NY and five miles west of Sharon, CT.
 The Site is approximately 1⁄2-mile southwest of the hamlet of Amenia (the "Hamlet") and two miles north of the hamlet of Wassaic.
 It is accessible via US Route 44 from the east and west and NYS Route 22 from the north and south.
 The Wassaic Metro-North train station with service into New York City's Grand Central Station is located approximately 1⁄2-mile south of the Site.